-When using the keyboard, the cursor will be over the first unit on the INFO screen when the battle begins.
+When the battle begins, the cursor will be over the first unit on the INFO screen.
 Press <Enter> and that unit will be selected.
 You can scroll from unit to unit by pressing the <Tab> key.
 Scroll back through the units by pressing <Shift> <Tab>.

 Units cannot move through other units on the battle map.
 When friendly units collide, one will have to be ordered out of the way, so that the other can proceed.
 When two or more opposing unit icons overlap, combat occurs.
-Once in combat, it may be difficult for a unit to disengage and move away, unless it is in WITH-DRAW posture.
+Once in combat, it may be difficult for a unit to disengage and move away, unless it is in WITHDRAW posture.

-POSTURE - allows player to change the posture of that unit, which affects both movement and combat; see the next section, POSTURE.
+POSTURE - allows player to change the posture of that unit which affects both movement and combat; see the next section, POSTURE.

-[FIRE] - allows the player to designate the target of a bow unit.
+(FIRE) - allows the player to designate the target of a bow unit.
 Select FIRE, then select the target unit with the mouse or keyboard.
-For more details, see

-OTHER FACTORS AFFECTING COMBAT - MISSILE FIRE.
+For more details, see OTHER FACTORS AFFECTING COMBAT -MISSILE FIRE.